Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 ❌ You’re cutting through thick trees: The 16-inch bar allows for cutting through 15.5-inch trunks but if need to deal with anything larger, you’ll need to find a chainsaw with a longer bar.

-You’re left-handed: You’ll still be able to use the chainsaw if you’re left-handed, but the Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw has clearly been designed with right-handed users in mind because the front handle juts out to the left.
+You’re left-handed: You’ll still be able to use the chainsaw if you’re left-handed, but the Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw has been designed with right-handed users in mind because the front handle juts out to the left.

 The bottom line

-Read our full Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw review
+Read more: Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw review

 Swipe to scroll horizontally